Enhancing Financial Question Answering with a Multi-Agent Reflection Framework

 Experiments on Over-AI and a difficult variant of RoCoBench show that ReAd surpasses baselines in success rate, and also significantly decreases the interaction steps of agents.

-arXiv Detail & Related papers (2024-05-23T08:33:19Z) - An empirical study of LLaMA3 quantization: from LLMs to MLLMs [54.91212829143966]
+arXiv Detail & Related papers (2024-05-23T08:33:19Z) - An Empirical Study of LLaMA3 Quantization: From LLMs to MLLMs [54.91212829143966]

-We evaluate the 10 existing post-training quantization and LoRA fine-tuning (LoRA-FT) methods of LLaMA3 on 1-8 bits and various datasets to reveal the low-bit quantization performance of LLaMA3.
+We evaluate 10 existing post-training quantization and LoRA-finetuning methods of LLaMA3 on 1-8 bits and diverse datasets.

 arXiv Detail & Related papers (2024-04-22T10:03:03Z) - Enhancing the General Agent Capabilities of Low-Parameter LLMs through Tuning and Multi-Branch Reasoning [56.82041895921434]